masato-ogishi/HANDPrediction/README.md

 Reference
 ---------------------------
 - Masato Ogishi and Hiroshi Yotsuyanagi.
 Prediction of HIV-associated neurocognitive disorder (HAND) from three genetic features of envelope gp120 glycoprotein.
 Retrovirology.
-(Manuscript in press)
+(In press)